 With the summer season upon us and school holidays just around the corner, UK retailers are looking at a quieter few weeks ahead.
 As many of us head off on holiday, the summer season is traditionally a little slower for retailers; but this shouldn’t necessarily be a cause for concern.

-It’s time to we started seeing this quiet period as an opportunity to prepare for the looming festive season.
-Summer may be a little slow but with 23% of shoppers starting their Christmas shopping by the end of September, retailers need to be ready for the hordes of shoppers heading their way.
+It’s time we started seeing this quiet period as an opportunity to prepare for the looming festive season.
+Summer may be a little slow but with 25% of Brits saying that they start thinking about Christmas shopping before the end of August, the hordes of shoppers may be heading your way sooner than you think.

 So how can you utilise the inevitable summer slump to prepare for the festive period?